 Compared to what?

-Now some may not go as far as to say CrossFit is unsafe, but instead would raise the concern about the number of injuries reportedly caused by CrossFit.
+Some may not go as far as to say CrossFit is unsafe but instead would raise the concern about the number of injuries reportedly caused by CrossFit.
 First and foremost, no scientific, verified study has been performed to back up the claim that CrossFit is unsafe or that CrossFit causes a large number of injuries.
 Second, injuries can happen in a variety of settings for a variety of reasons.
-CrossFit focuses on gymnastics and olympic lifting — both of which require complex movements.
+CrossFit focuses on gymnastics and Olympic lifting — both of which require complex movements.
 Exercises often consist of many reps with weight for time.
-Given that overtime a person is likely to become more and more tired, this can lead to fatigue, potential reduced technique and potential increased risk of injury.
+Given that a person is likely to become more and more tired over time, this can lead to fatigue, potentially reduced technique, and potentially increased risk of injury.

 Going back to rhabdo, this is no different from a marathon runner.
-A marathon runner trains to be able to complete the race just like a CrossFit athlete trains to complete a RX workout.
-Anyone could attempt to complete an activity that is out of their ability and doing so may lead to injury.
-Again, there may be factors outside of your control, but a majority of the situations that could lead to injury can be prevented by YOU.
+A marathon runner trains to be able to complete the race just like a CrossFit athlete trains to complete an RX workout.
+Anyone could attempt to complete an activity out of their ability, and doing so may lead to injury.
+Again, there may be factors outside of your control, but YOU can prevent most situations that could lead to injury.

 Why I don’t do CrossFit… Why?
 Because Olympic and power lifts are not meant to be done in sets of 30 or for time. — Why I Don’t Do CrossFit

-Some olympic lifters have spoken out against CrossFit (and many have spoken in favor of CrossFit).
-The concerns raised are that olympic lifts requires years of skill and technique practice and are not for everyone.
-In addition, some olympic lifters believe that olympic lifts were never meant for high repetition, timed workouts.
+Some Olympic lifters have spoken out against CrossFit (and many have spoken in favor of CrossFit).
+The concerns raised are that Olympic lifts require years of skill and technique practice and are not for everyone.
+In addition, some Olympic lifters believe that Olympic lifts were never meant for high repetition, timed workouts.

 I believe that both points are extremely valid.
-Speaking from the experience of learning how to perform olympic lifts, technique is key and it takes A LOT of practice.
+Speaking from the experience of learning how to perform Olympic lifts, technique is key, and it takes A LOT of practice.
 In addition, there is no way one could perform max lifts for reps in a timed fashion.
 CrossFit workouts consist of teaching before actually working.
-Many times the teaching involves breaking down the lifts, working on technique and lots of practice.
-This is not to say that all CrossFit trainers are in a position to teach olympic lifts nor that every athlete gets the individual attention they need.
+Many times the teaching involves breaking down the lifts, working on technique, and lots of practice.
+This is not to say that all CrossFit trainers can teach Olympic lifts or that every athlete gets the individual attention they need.

 When it comes to actually doing the workout, anything can be scaled.
 This means that the weight can be adjusted as needed.
-If an athlete is using too much weight then the likelihood of injury is increased.
-Other factors may influence the weight decision of the athlete, but the athlete is in the best position to assess ability (while the coach is in the best position to correct technique and suggest/enforce modifications).
+If an athlete is using too much weight, then the likelihood of injury is increased.
+Other factors may influence the weight decision of the athlete.
+Still, the athlete is in the best position to assess ability (while the coach is in the best position to correct technique and suggest/enforce modifications).

 I believe this perception, which in many ways is a reality, is a weakness of CrossFit and the cause for a good portion of the concern raised about it.
-CrossFit understands the problem, CrossFit trainers understand the problem, but the program is built around a model of one hour workouts in an instructor-lead group fashion.
-Now opportunities inside and outside of CrossFit boxes exist to overcome this limitation and many boxes require what is often referred to as “foundation” training, but at the end of the day the responsibility falls to the athlete to ensure technique is learned and applied while striking the right balance of speed and weight.
+CrossFit understands the problem, CrossFit trainers understand the problem, but the program is built around a one-hour workout model in an instructor-led group fashion.
+Now opportunities inside and outside of CrossFit boxes exist to overcome this limitation, and many boxes require what is often referred to as “foundation” training, but at the end of the day, the responsibility falls to the athlete to ensure technique is learned and applied while striking the right balance of speed and weight.

 CrossFit trainers are not properly educated

 All CrossFit trainers are required to get certified.
-The certification process is arguably not that in-depth so the expertise level of your trainer may vary.
+The certification process is arguably not that in-depth, so the expertise level of your trainer may vary.
 Also, different trainers have different approaches to coaching.
-You as an athlete are responsible for ensuring you are getting the best coaching.
-The number of hours of training, the number of certificates and the fitness level of the trainer does not ensure a quality and safe training experience.
+You, as an athlete, are responsible for ensuring you are getting the best coaching.
+The number of hours of training, the number of certificates, and the trainer’s fitness level does not ensure a quality and safe training experience.
 Arguably, CrossFit does not make it easy to distinguish a good CrossFit trainer from a bad one.
-If there are perceived risks to doing CrossFit then having quality trainers is key.
-If you want to reduce any perceived risk then you need to do your research: check the web, check the trainer credentials, talk to your friends.
+If there are perceived risks to doing CrossFit, then having quality trainers is key.
+If you want to reduce any perceived risk, you need to do your research: check the web, check the trainer credentials, talk to your friends.
 At the end of the day, you are responsible for your fitness and health.

 Like many things in life, CrossFit comes with benefits and risks.
-This most important things to remember are:
+The most important things to remember are:

-- Know that CrossFit is about pushing you outside of your comfort zone and it is this pushing that leads to quick results.
+- CrossFit is about pushing you outside of your comfort zone, and it is this pushing that leads to quick results.

 - At the end of the day, it is up to you as an athlete to determine where you are fitness-wise as well as what your limits are.